cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 libraries that permit them to run on bare hardware without a software stack [@hid-sp18-419-www-clive-lsub2014].
-The design is based on Plan 9, a research system developed at Bell Labs in the late 1980s and first released in 1992[@hid-sp18-419-www-about-plan9], and NIX, a "purely functional package manager" [@hid-sp18-419-www-about-nix] derived from Plan 9 that runs on Linux and Mac OS X.
+The design is based on Plan 9, a research system developed at Bell Labs in the late 1980s and first released in 1992[@hid-sp18-419-www-about-plan9], and NIX, a

+> ``purely functional package manager'' [@hid-sp18-419-www-about-nix]
+> derived from Plan 9 that runs on Linux and Mac OS X.

 Clojure
 =======